Two large hedges with a driveway in between, trees and a house behind, with white blotches covering parts of the hedges

 A road curves to the right, with tall leafy trees on each side

+The computer may have picked up on the white curb as “snow.”
 Shoot from Sunset Blvd, 2007, Ed Ruscha.
 Negative film reel: Brooktree headed east (Image 0075).
-Part of the Streets of Los Angeles Archive, Getty Research Institute. © Ed Ruscha
+Part of the Streets of Los Angeles Archive, The Getty Research Institute. © Ed Ruscha

-A slightly more scientific analysis that involved manually verifying the accuracy of the tags on a small subset of images suggested that the overall accuracy is around 80 percent.
+A slightly more scientific analysis that involved manually verifying the accuracy of the tags on a small subset of images suggested that the overall accuracy is around 80%.
 Again, astounding in the broad view but also probably insufficient for research, given that the most frequently valued quality of metadata is its accuracy.

 As those familiar with Ruscha’s other works know, words often feature prominently in his work.
 To me, the brilliance of Ruscha’s art is that the choice of words, the lettering, and his paintings’ backgrounds all conspire to challenge my assumptions about how I visually process the world around me, revealing the hidden machinery that makes meaning out of what I see.